 Teachers and other certificated staff build skills and develop educational concepts through the participation in conferences and after school workshops throughout the year.
 In the 2013-2014 school year, Twin Rivers Unified School District offered 2 non-student professional development days for elementary teachers and secondary teachers.
 Professional Learning Communities (PLCs) were organized, met regularly, and collaborated during dedicated periods at each school site during late-start days.
 Professional development sessions were focused on Transitioning/Implementation of the Common Core Standards for all grade levels.
 These strategies include teaching practices for promoting 21st century skills.
-For the 2013-2014 year, the district supported approximately 73 beginning teachers through the district's BTSA program and coached a cohort of NBCT (National Board Certification for Teachers) candidates.
+For the 2013-2014 year, the district's BTSA program and coached a cohort of NBCT (National Board Certification for Teachers) candidates.
 TRUSD recognized 5 brand-new National Board Certified Teachers at the end of the year.